hyperspy/hyperspy/doc/user_guide/eels.rst

 Fine structure analysis
 """""""""""""""""""""""

-Fine structure analysis consists on measuring different features of the fine structure (e.g., peak position, area...) that can be related to the ionized atom environment.
+Fine structure analysis consists of measuring different features of the fine structure (e.g., peak position, area, ...) that can be related to the ionized atom environment.
 To perform fine structure analysis, we can use any HyperSpy :py:class:`~.component.Component` to fit the fine structure.
-For that we simply need to add them to the :py:attr:`~._components.eels_cl_edge.EELSCLEdge.ext_fine_structure` `set`.
-To continue the example above, let's model the first three peaks of the Boron-K edge fine structure using three gaussian functions:
+For that, we simply need to add them to the :py:attr:`~._components.eels_cl_edge.EELSCLEdge.ext_fine_structure` `set`.
+To continue the example above, let's model the first three peaks of the Boron-K edge fine structure using three Gaussian functions:

 .. code-block:: python